defuse/ictm/README.md

 > them, I cannot be sure that they haven't modified the contents.

-The threat model is a natural place to document known security issues, primarily so that security auditors don't waste time confirming already-known issues.
+The threat model is a natural place to document known security issues, primarily so that security auditors don't waste time confirming already-known problems.
 A known weaknesses list can also be helpful to UX engineers aiming to accurately communicate counterintuitive risks.
 Unlike other threat modeling methodologies, attacks and weaknesses are *not* the primary focus; it's okay for the known